naev/naev/dat/naevpedia/mechanics/boarding.md

 ---
 # Boarding

-You can board [disabled](mechanics/damage) ships by getting close to them and matcing speed with them.
+You can board [disabled](mechanics/damage) ships by getting close to them and matching speed with them.
 This can be automated by using your ship's builtin autonav functionality (by pressing the <%= "#b"..naev.keyGet("approach").."#0" %> key).
 Once you board the ship, an interface will open that will let you interact with the ship.
 <% if player.fleetCapacity() > 0 then %>